Best No-Penalty CD Rates

 • Minimum Deposit: $500

-Instead of giving you the option to withdraw at any point, you can only withdraw without having to pay the penalty during the first five days of each quarter.
+Instead of giving you the option to withdraw at any point, you can only withdraw without paying the penalty during the first five days of each quarter.

-The term is 12 months long, and there is a minimum deposit of $500.
+The term is 12 months long, with a minimum deposit of $500.
 Unlike other CDs, you can also make additional deposits during the CD term.

 These additional deposits are limited to $10,000 per month.
 You cannot deposit more than $100,000 in Flexible CD accounts.